-It is something more prominent today and in the coming future as compared to other leadership styles.
+It is more prominent today and in the coming future than other leadership styles.

-For example, Authoritarian leadership is kind of dying and rarely able to bring results, especially since the goal of the leader is to inspire.
+For example, Authoritarian leadership is dying and rarely able to bring results, especially since the leader’s goal is to inspire.

-There are very few other leadership styles that can stand contemporary for coming ages of rapid change.
+Very few other leadership styles can stand contemporary for the coming ages of rapid change.